Skip to main content

 Co-Chair

-Erich Hoyt is Research Fellow with Whale and Dolphin Conservation (WDC) (UK, USA, Germany) where he leads the WDC Healthy Seas Programme.
-Hoyt is a member of the International Union for Conservation of Nature (IUCN) Species Survival Commission’s Cetacean Specialist Group and co-chairs the IUCN Marine Mammal Protected Areas Task Force.
+Erich Hoyt, formerly Research Fellow with Whale and Dolphin Conservation (WDC) (UK, USA, Germany), is a member of the IUCN Species Survival Commission’s Cetacean Specialist Group and co-chairs the IUCN Marine Mammal Protected Areas Task Force.
 He also co-founded and co-directs the Far East Russia Orca Project and the Russian Cetacean Habitat Project in Kamchatka.
-Hoyt is the author of more than 40 peer-reviewed papers and 25 books, including Marine Protected Areas for Whales, Dolphins and Porpoises; Encyclopedia of Whales, Dolphins and Porpoises; Creatures of the Deep and Orca: The Whale Called Killer.
+Hoyt is the author of more than 60 peer-reviewed papers and 25 books, including Marine Protected Areas for Whales, Dolphins and Porpoises; Encyclopedia of Whales, Dolphins and Porpoises; Creatures of the Deep, Planktonia, and Orca: The Whale Called Killer.
 His work has been translated into 15 languages and published in 25 countries.
 In 2013, he received the Mandy McMath Conservation Award from the European Cetacean Society for his body of work on marine conservation.
-Hoyt lives in England with his wife, Sarah Wedden, a biomedical research scientist, and their children.
+In 2024, he was awarded an OBE as a whale researcher and author for services to Marine Conservation in the King's New Year's Honours List.
+Hoyt lives in England with his wife, Sarah Wedden, a developmental biologist, and their children.